Hybrid Approximate Message Passing

-This Appendix provides a brief derivation of the steps in Algorithm \ref{algo:GAMPGrpSparse} based on the general Hybrid-GAMP algorithm, Algorithm \ref{algo:GAMP}.
-In the description of the general Hybrid-GAMP algorithm, we used labels $i$ and $j$ for the factor and variable nodes.
-However, the group sparse estimation problem has a large number of indices.
+This appendix provides a brief explanation of how the steps in Algorithm~\ref{algo:GAMPGrpSparse} were obtained from SP-HyGAMP in Algorithm~\ref{algo:GAMP}.
+In the description of the SP-HyGAMP algorithm, we used labels $i$ and $j$ for the factor and variable nodes.
+However, the group-sparse estimation problem introduces many other indices.
 To avoid confusion, we adopt the following more explicit (albeit somewhat more cumbersome) labeling.
 The variables nodes will be labeled explicitly by $x_j$ or $\xi_k$.
 For the factor nodes, we use the labels: \begin{itemize} \item $a_i$ for the factors $p(y_i|z_i)$; \item $b_j$ for the factors $P(x_j|\xibf_{\gamma(j)})$; and \item $c_k$ for the factors $P(\xi_k)$. \end{itemize} With this convention, for example, $\Delta_{b_j \la \xi_k}(t,\xi_k)$ represents the message from the variable node $\xi_k$ to the factor node $b_j$ when $j \in G_k$.

 Now, in the graphical model in Fig.\ \ref{fig:grpSparse}, the strong edges are all the edges to the right of the variables $x_j$.
-That is, the strong edges are: \begin{itemize} \item Between the variables $x_j$ and factors $b_j$ for all $j$; \item Between the variables $\xi_k$ and factors $b_j$ for all $j \in G_k$; and \item Between the variables $\xi_k$ and factors $c_k$ for all $k$. \end{itemize} The remaining edges, those between the variables $x_j$ and the factor nodes $a_i$, are all weak.
+That is, the strong edges are: \begin{itemize} \item between the variables $x_j$ and factors $b_j$ for all $j$; \item between the variables $\xi_k$ and factors $b_j$ for all $j \in G_k$; and \item between the variables $\xi_k$ and factors $c_k$ for all $k$. \end{itemize} The remaining edges, those between the variables $x_j$ and the factor nodes $a_i$, are all weak.

-With these definitions, we can easily derive the steps in Algorithm \ref{algo:GAMPGrpSparse} from the general Algorithm \ref{algo:GAMP}.
-First, note that all the steps from lines \ref{line:wkBegin} to \ref{line:gampEnd} are simply the weak edge updates in Algorithm \ref{algo:GAMP}, specialized to the case of scalar variables.
+With these definitions, we can easily derive the steps in Algorithm~\ref{algo:GAMPGrpSparse} from SP-HyGAMP in Algorithm~\ref{algo:GAMP}.
+First, note that all the steps from lines~\ref{line:wkBegin}--\ref{line:gampEnd} are simply the weak edge updates from Algorithm~\ref{algo:GAMP} specialized to the case of scalar variables.

 To understand the role of the remaining lines, first consider the message along the strong edge from the factor node $c_k$ and the variable $\xi_k$.
 The factor node $c_k$ corresponds to the prior $P(\xi_k)$ in \eqref{eq:xiProb}.
 Since the factor is attached to only one variable node, the outgoing message in \eqref{eq:DelijFnSp} for this edge reduces to \beqa \Delta_{c_k \ra \xi_k}(t,\xi_k) = \log P(\xi_k) = \left\{ \right. \eeqa where the last step follows from \eqref{eq:xiProb}.